Problems Plague S6, S7 After Android 7.0 Nougat Update: Should You Update Or Wait?

 — dani (@danielk1982) March 30, 2017

 The patch to the newest Android 7.0 Nougat, which is Android 7.1.2 Nougat should fix all these problems that various Samsung Galaxy S7 and S6 devices are experiencing.
-However, the patch is only still available on beta for Google Nexus and Pixel smartphones, Gizbotreports.
+However, the patch is only still available on beta for Google Nexus and Pixel smartphones, Gizbot reports.

 For now, those who are still experiencing immense and crippling problems on their Samsung devices (despite feeble attempts by Samsung Help desks to create a workaround solution) after the 7.0 Nougat update are advised to downgrade back to Marshmallow until a fix becomes available.